Michael S. Bernick: Controversy

 Veteran Bay Area investigative reporters Matier & Ross wrote in the San Francisco Chronicle in June 1996 that BART Director Michael Bernick "accepted campaign contributions from BART contractors".
 Moreover, "excerpts of a federal wire tap [released in connection with indictments] showed that Bernick regularly talked to contractors about extending a deal for them at the same time they were helping to raise campaign contributions for his re-election."

+JROTC in the public schools

+In early 2006, the San Francisco School Board voted to eliminate the Junior Reserve Officers’ Training Corps (JROTC) in the San Francisco Public Schools.
+Bernick and a number of other parents immediately formed a pro-JROTC committee to reverse the decision and keep the JROTC program.
+The committee gathered 13,800 signatures and placed a measure on the November 2006 ballot.
+Given the left politics of San Francisco, the measure was not expected to pass.
+Instead, it passed with over 55% of the vote.
+JROTC was restored, and has even grown in size in the years since.

 California State Library Collection of Writings

 In October 2015, the California State Library opened a collection of Bernick's writings and papers.
 The Collection includes over 200 articles by Bernick covering 35 years, as well as background material on his six books and two additional book projects-The Jobs Perplex and Real Work.
 The main section of the collection focuses on job training and employment strategies.
-The collection also includes sections on the transit village movement in California, autism employment and inclusion, California government, and the long distance running sub-culture of Southern California.
+The collection also includes sections on the transit village movement in California, autism employment and inclusion, California government, and the long-distance running sub-culture of Southern California.